Your First Visit

 What type of worship service can I expect?

 The service is a traditional one, with hymns and the liturgy.
 We sing praise and worship choruses as well, so the service is slightly blended on occasion.
-We project the praise choruses up on a big screen but still use hymn books and normally stand when we sing, but not always.
+We project the praise choruses and hymns up on the wall but still use hymn books and normally stand when we sing, but not always.

 Do you receive an offering?